EVA-3D/contrib-extras/docs/printer-compatibility/i3-mach0.md

 This was an attempt to revive my old Prusa i3 clone.
 Taking inspiration from the [EVA project](https://main.eva-3d.page/) ,trying to use as much from EVA ecosystem and trying to fit it within the confined boundaries of i3 I came up with this conversion.

-Unfortunatley I only managed to utilize and keep compatibility with limited parts from the EVA ecosystem, particularly hotends, and air horn.
+Unfortunatley I only managed to utilize and keep compatibility with limited parts from the EVA ecosystem, particularly hotends, air horn and cable holder.
 Rest of the parts are more of a conversion kit for the i3 keeping however the EVA spirit.
 Regarding extruders, there currently two mount plates available to fit the conversion kit, for LGX lite and for Titan.